soCesca/monty/README.md

 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.

-This project was built by Lady Francesca Lynn Asiedu Asare
+This project was built by Lawrence Adams and Esther Asare

 # Table of Contents
 1. [Authors](#Authors)